top of page

 FELTING

 Alpaca makes fantastic strong, soft felt.
 It can be used to make the lightest Nuno felted silk shawl or a sturdy felt hat that will keep the coldest wind at bay!
 I prefer working with raw fleece as the fibre has an inherent memory that produces wonderful textured effects.
-For our Nuno Felt silk scarves we use the very soft blanket area of the fleeces to create an extremely lightweight felt combined with silk.
+For my Nuno Felt silk scarves I use the very soft blanket area of the fleeces to create an extremely lightweight felt combined with silk.

 KNITTING